Battle of Najaf (2003): Objective Floyd

 At 6:00 am on 25 March, the 3rd Squadron, 7th Cavalry Regiment attacked Objective Floyd.
 Fighting took place in a sandstorm which reduced visibility to 25 meters, causing the Americans to rely on thermal imaging to target Iraqi troops.
 At 10:43 am the bridge was reached and was found to not be wired for detonation.
 After crossing the bridge, the 7th Cavalry sent Troops A and B north to secure a dam and bridge and set up blocking positions to further isolate Najaf.
 This group came under attack by hundreds of Iraqi paramilitaries who snuck up at close quarters during the sandstorm.

 At the same time, Troop C securing the bridge around Objective Floyd came under heavy attack by Iraqi forces charging their positions in civilian vehicles, even going so far as to ram an M3 Bradley with a city bus and crashing a loaded fuel tanker through the American lines.
 Although helicopters were still grounded due to the sand storm, aircraft could fly above the sand and deliver GPS-guided munitions.
-Several airstrikes by B-1B Lancer bombers destroyed two Iraqi T-72 tanks.
+Several airstrikes by Rockwell B-1B Lancer bombers destroyed two Iraqi T-72 tanks.

 While Troop B was moving northwards it was ambushed by Iraqi forces at close range.
 During this engagement, two M1 Abrams tanks and one M3 Bradley AFV were knocked out and their ammunition ignited.
 However the blast panels worked as they were designed and no crewmen were killed.
 Initial reports indicated that the tanks had been hit by Russian-made 9M133 Kornet antitank missiles, however, no evidence that the Iraqis possessed Kornets was ever found, and it is now thought that the tanks were disabled by hits from a RPG-18.

 Troop B abandoned the tanks and reached their blocking positions as nightfall put an end to the Iraqi attacks.